 Leading Through a Pandemic offers guidance on how hospitals and health systems throughout the country can prepare more effectively for the next viral threat.
 The book includes dramatic stories from the front lines at the peak of the viral assault and lessons of what went well, and what did not.
 The authors draw upon the Northwell experience to prescribe changes in the health care system for next time.
 Beyond the obvious need for increased stockpiles of supplies and equipment is the far more challenging task of fundamentally changing the culture of American health care to embrace a more robust emergency response capability in hospitals and systems of all sizes across the nation.
 The book is a must read for health care professionals, policy-makers, journalists, and readers whose curiosity demands a deeper dive into the surreal realm of the coronavirus pandemic.

-Charles Kenney serves as the Chief Journalist at Northwell Health and Executive Editor of the Northwell Innovation Series.
+Charles Kenney serves as Chief Journalist at Northwell Health and Executive Editor of the Northwell Innovation Series.
 He is the author of many books, including The Best Practice: How the New Quality Movement Is Transforming Medicine, which the New York Times described as “the first large-scale history of the quality movement.”
-He serves on the faculty of the Institute for Healthcare Improvement in Cambridge, Massachusetts.
+He serves on the faculty of the Institute for Healthcare Improvement in Boston.

 “Leading Through a Pandemic is a riveting account of the COVID-19 experience at New York’s largest health system.
 More than anything else I have read, this account captures the essential lessons for how to prepare for likely surges in the months ahead.
 It brilliantly captures the emotion of the COVID-19 pandemic while offering a clear-eyed analysis of how to prepare for and respond to ongoing and future emergencies.
 It’s a clarifying, must-read in these uncertain times.” —GOVERNOR ANDREW CUOMO"This is the best description of the multi-dimensional response mounted by a great health care system to COVID-19 that I have seen.
 It is an amazing "After Action Review" that captures what went right, what fell short, and what we have to do to get ready for next time." —DR. THOMAS LEE, chief medical officer of Press Ganey